-Today I’ll set sail on Disney’s newest and largest ship, the Disney Dream, for a quick two-night media cruise to get acquainted with the ship.
+Today I’ll set sail on the Disney Dream for a quick two-night media cruise to get acquainted with the ship.
 Now, while this may be my first Disney cruise, this isn’t my first rodeo (rodeo = cruise in this case), so I know a bit about the ins and outs of a cruise vacation.
-If you’re considering a cruise (and why not, with prices now up to 65 percent off), there are a few tips first-timers need to know to make the most out of a vacation on the high seas.
+If you’re considering a cruise, there are a few tips first-timers need to know to make the most out of a vacation on the high seas.
 Keep in mind these are general guidelines and may not be applied across all cruise lines.

 This will typically arrive under your door as you sleep each night.
 The bulletin will have all the information you need to know for the day ahead including group activities, entertainment options, information on shore excursions and more.